Fergarram/oceloti.js/README.md

 When running the `build.js` script, it will generate the built `room` and replace it.

 ## TODO
-- [ ] Design and implement inventory system.
+- [ ] Refactor move image-dropper/dnd logic to inventory module
+- [ ] Drag-n-drop between slots/bags.
+- [ ] Create `register_card_renderer` function
+- [ ] Inventory is in charge of initializing cards via card-manager.

 Not urgent:
+- [ ] Implement paste handler
+- [ ] Movable shortcuts
 - [ ] Compiler should only build modified blueprints.
 - [ ] Add compiler option: make backups